Japanese to English Translation per Hague Convention

 Nevertheless, the court granted the Mother’s petition for return of the minor child to Japan pursuant to International Treaty and Federal Statute.
 The court held that there was no evidence that the Mother had formally relinquished her parental rights.
 The court also held that the Hague Convention required the return of the Child to Japan under the circumstances.
 Specifically, the court held that according to the evidence presented, the Child was a “habitual resident” of Japan at the time the Father retained her in the U.S., that the retention of the Child was in breach of the Mother’s custody rights under Japanese law, and that the Mother had been exercising her rights at the time of retention.

-Contact All Language Alliance, Inc. to obtain certified translation of multilingual evidence in Japanese, Arabic, Norwegian, Russian, Portuguese, Turkish, Korean, Polish, Spanish, Hebrew, and other languages in international parental abduction cases.
+Contact All Language Alliance, Inc. to obtain certified translation of multilingual evidence in Japanese, French, Arabic, Norwegian, Russian, Portuguese, Turkish, Korean, Polish, German, Spanish, Hebrew, and other languages in international parental abduction cases.